Michael-Naguib/Certamen/README.md

 2. www/javascript    For .js .min.js
 3. www/stylesheets   For .css .min.css
 4. www/markup        For .html .min.html
 * The Gulpfile is configured to fit all files from /dev into these categories.
-Any jsx in /dev/components will be put in /www/javascript
 * The other files their respective directory according to the guide above
 * Please feel free to improve the gulp configuration :)